Richard Buxton (botanist): Later life

 At the age of 16, Buxton was illiterate, but with the aid of The Common Spelling Book he taught himself to read.
 He was unable to understand or pronounce all words correctly and so procured a copy of Jones Pronouncing Dictionary.
 He read more books, such as A History of England and Goldsmith's History of Greece and Rome.
 Reading occupied all his spare time, although when trade was good he had to work from 6:00 am until 9:00 pm.
-He earned about 14 to 15 shillings (70p-75p) a week, a good wage for the time, but as cloth was superseding leather in making the tops of children shoes, this did not last.
+He earned about 14 to 15 shillings (70p to 75p) a week, a good wage for the time, but as cloth was superseding leather in making the tops of children shoes, this did not last.

 When he was 18, Buxton returned to work with his old master, James Heap, as a journeyman.
 Heap often took Buxton on country walks in his spare time.
 The two collected herbs for diet drinks, either for Heap's use or to share with his neighbours.
 They often found plants of whose names they were ignorant, and so Buxton bought a copy of Culpeper's Complete Herbal.
 However, as he found the supposedly medicinal properties of the plants fanciful and the descriptions inaccurate, he soon became dissatisfied with it.
 In 1808 he procured a copy of the superior Meyrick's Herbal, from which he learned the first principles of the Linnaean system.
 Buxton soon outgrew this book, and began to borrow or buy as many books on botany as he could.
 Botanical practice at the time was to collect and dry plants, but as he disliked dead plants and preferred not to remove specimens that could be enjoyed by others, his botanical studies were confined to making observations.